 - People that cannot find pain relief from medications or physical therapy could need spinal decompression surgery.

 The most important part of scoliosis treatment begins with an accurate diagnosis.
-Adult scoliosis can sometimes be diagnosed from only observing the back.
-If the curve is severe and has obviously changed the spine’s structure.
-But the best way to identify adult scoliosis, is with standing X-rays.
+Adult scoliosis can sometimes be diagnosed by only observing the back of the curve is severe and has obviously changed the spine’s structure.
+But the best way to identify adult scoliosis is withstanding X-rays.

 Adults: Two Types Of Scoliosis